smart-edge-open/specs/openness_epc.md

 ![LTE CUPS Configuration test flow 4](epc-images/openness_epctest4.png)

 ## Summary
 As mentioned above, any single solution may not be a best fit for all deployment models considering operators requirements and challenges.
 In case of Edge deployments, Edge controllers plays a major role in managing and controlling multiples of Edge compute nodes which may have a co-located UPF.
-Through this technical writing OpenNESS reference solution would like to publish a suggested API interface for configuring 3GPP 4G/LTE CUPS based userplane from Edge controller when co-located with Edge compute nodes.
-Network operator’s OAM agents may consume this APIs into their operations infrastructure interface to adapt to the Edge solutions evolved over period of time based on OpenNESS reference architecture.
-3GPP 5G standards has been taken care some of these configuration aspects through well-defined service-based architecture by defined AF and NEF components, in particularly Northbound APIs of NEF (in 5G TS 29522V150000p) more refer to traffic routing policy with few parameters exposed to third party.
-But from a deployment perspective may not be able to directly influence UPF, thus we still see the need for this kind of APIs in case of Edge deployments.
+This reference implementation in OpenNESS provides an API for configuring a 3GPP 4G/LTE CUPS based userplane from an OpenNESS controller when co-located with Edge compute nodes.
+An operator’s OAM agent may consume this API into their operations infrastructure interface to adapt to the Edge solutions based on OpenNESS.
+3GPP 5G standards have been taken care some of these configuration aspects through well-defined service-based architecture by defined AF and NEF components, in particular Northbound APIs of NEF (in 5G TS 29522V150000p) referring to traffic routing policy with a few parameters exposed to third parties.
+But from a deployment perspective may not be able to directly influence UPF, thus will need this type of API for Edge deployments.

 ## References
 -	ETSI GS MEC 003 V1.1.1, “Mobile Edge Computing (MEC); Framework and Reference Architecture” (2016-03)